 Every season offers its own fruits and vegetables to enjoy!
 Indulge in the best cherry recipes this spring, whether your favorite is a fresh cobbler or a homemade pie.

 Whether it’s asparagus, apricots, or strawberries, there are plenty of fruits and vegetables that are popular in spring and summer.
 It can be fun to come up with inventive recipes for the spring season.
-But, few fruits are more popular this time of year than cherries!
+Cherries are one of the most popular fruits this time of year!
 Whether you want a healthy snack or the best homemade pie out there, there are plenty of options.
 From us to you, here are a few cherry recipes you can try out and share on a family app.

-Few fruits get the play that a cherry does when it comes to dessert.
-Whether you want to bake a cobbler, a cherry crisp or something truly unique, take advantage of this delightful flavor!
+Few fruits are as versatile when it comes to dessert.
+Whether you want to bake a cobbler, a cherry crisp, or something truly unique, take advantage of this delightful flavor!

 - Baked Cherry Pie – Few desserts can match the popularity of cherry pie and ice cream!
 Fortunately, it’s not too difficult to make for the novice.
 Once you’ve made the crust, simply combine tapioca, salt, sugar, cherries, and extracts.
 When they’ve mingled for 15 minutes, add to the pie and cover with the lattice crust.

 - Sour Cherry Sorbet – Start by adding sugar to pitted cherries in a food processor with white wine, almond extract, and salt.
 From there, place the mixture in the freezer for 3-4 hours for an after-dinner delight.
 This is among the cherry recipes easy to execute and full-on flavor!